Contributed By Magliona Abogados

-Data subjects have the right of deletion of personal data if it’s storage lacks legal grounds or those grounds have expired, when the subject has voluntarily provided their personal data, it is used for commercial communications or they do not want it to continue appearing in the respective registry, either definitively or temporarily.
+Data subjects have the right of deletion of personal data if its storage lacks legal grounds or those grounds have expired; or if the subject has voluntarily provided their personal data, and it is used for commercial communications; or if they do not want it to continue appearing in the respective registry, either definitively or temporarily.

 Data subjects may oppose or object to the use of personal data for the purposes of advertising, market research or opinion polls.
-If the person responsible for the personal data registry or bank fails to respond to a request within two business days, or refuses a request on grounds other than the security of the nation or the national interest, the data subject shall have the right to appear before the civil court with jurisdiction over the domicile of the party responsible for the data registry or bank requesting protection of their right of access or the other rights granted by the Law.
+If the person responsible for the personal data registry or bank fails to respond to a request within two business days, or refuses a request on grounds other than the security of the nation or the national interest, the data subject will have the right to appeal before the civil court with jurisdiction over the domicile of the party responsible for the data registry or the bank, requesting protection of their right of access or the other rights granted by the Law.

 The Law contains a definition of the dissociation process, which means all personal data processing by which the information obtained cannot be related to an identified or identifiable individual.